 Achieving a net worth of $1 million within 5 years won't be easy.
 But it's also not impossible.
 Here are the steps we will need to take to get there:

 - Stay out of debt.
 This is the most important factor.
 Debt payments can easily suck up hundreds, if not thousands of dollars each month.
-By not having any debt we can instead direct this money to investing without impacting our lifestyle.
+By not having any consumer debt we can instead direct money to investing without impacting our lifestyle.
 With interest costs certain to go up in the future, this is more important than ever.

 - Continue working good jobs.
-Both of our current jobs pay reasonably well, just putting us in the top third for household income in our province.
+Both of our current jobs pay reasonably well, just putting us in the top third of household income in our province.
 Two full-time incomes naturally helps.
-Income is important, although it gets less important as our net worth grows and return on investment has a comparably bigger impact on our net worth than new contributions.
+Income is important, although it gets less important as our net worth grows and return on investment has a bigger impact on our net worth than new contributions.

 - Continue renting.
 We made a fantastic move last year to sell our over-sized house (for basically no profit after costs) and begin renting.
-This was a tough decision as we were both raised in families who firmly belief in home ownership.
-However, after running the numbers we believe the odds are well in our favour that renting will make us better off financially than owning.
+This was a tough decision as we were both raised in families who firmly believe in home ownership.
+However, after running the numbers we believe the odds are well in our favour: renting will make us better off financially than owning.
 So far, the investment return on our former home equity is enough to pay for years of rent!

 - Optimize our housing.
 Renting gives us great flexibility to move at low cost.
 Sometime later this year we are going to downsize again.
 Our goal is to live in approximately 1000 sq.ft. of space with 2 bedrooms.
 While still larger than our personal needs, it allows some space for guests.
 Our all-in housing costs are currently around $1,900 a month.
 Hopefully we can get that down to around $1,600 - $1,700.

 - Optimize for taxes.
 Taxes are real expenses that limit saving ability.
 We keep our income taxes low by using RRSPs, pensions, and finding other deductions wherever possible.
 We reduce sales tax expenses by purchasing used items we need from Craigslist and Kijiji wherever possible.
 We buy staple groceries, don't smoke, rarely buy liquor, and try to minimize driving as much as practical.
-If the circumstances are right, we may consider using an investment loan to further reduce tax expenses.
+If the circumstances are right, we may consider an investment loan to further reduce tax expenses.

 - Move to minimalism.
 The older we get, the more we are realizing the value of streamlining our lives.
 This means having less stuff.
 The main focus of minimalist living is ensuring everything you have serves a genuine valuable purpose.
 So far we've done a great job of shrinking our closets, selling/giving away some furniture, simplifying our investments, and tossing/giving away knick-knacks and similar crap.
 I think we can still do better, shrink down our lives, and reduce our footprint even more.
 This saves us money, reduces stress, and reduces our impact on the environment.